Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Results

-Finally, we explored whether there is a quadratic relationship between moderation and participation, since draconian moderation policies could stifle people's desire to speak up~\cite{kraut2012building} (see Appendix~\ref{sec:robustness} for full results).
-While there may be weak evidence of such trend ($\beta= -1.10$), the relationship is non-significant ($p=0.13$).
-It is possible that the subreddits in our sample are not overly moderated to the point that participation is diminished or subreddit members are unaware of the extent of content removal within a community~\cite{jhaver2019did}.
+Finally, we look at our measure \emph{Content Removal Rate} which captures the amount of moderation within a given subreddit.
+While the main effect for content removal rate is not statistically significant ($\beta=0.04$, $p=0.69$), there is a significant interaction between removal rate and incongruency ($\beta=-0.31$, $p=0.03$).
+Thus, the association between moderation and participants' likelihood of commenting depends on how incongruent their viewpoint is.
+This result contradicts our initial hypothesis that moderation activity would bolster viewpoint sharing by promoting a more open environment.
+In practice, moderation may be associated with the opposite: seeing more comments being removed could exacerbate participants' fear of social isolation, or reflect more heavy-handed ideological moderation, correlating with more self-silencing.
+To pursue this question further, we explored whether there is a quadratic relationship between moderation and participation, since draconian moderation policies could stifle people's desire to speak up~\cite{kraut2012building} (see Appendix~\ref{sec:app_quad} for full results).
+While there may be weak evidence that such trend exists for incongruent viewpoints ($\beta= -0.32$), the relationship is non-significant ($p=0.07$) at our level of power.
+It is likely that the subreddits in our sample are not overly moderated to the point that participation is diminished or subreddit members are unaware of the extent of content removal within a community~\cite{jhaver2019did}.